2023-2024 Course Catalog

 Laboratory exercises and experimentation in manufacturing processes.
 Emphasis on using production machines and equipment to make products using multiple manufacturing processes, coupled with inspection per engineering drawings.
 Processes include assembly, casting, machining, forming, welding, and non-traditional machining, performed manually and/or via computer programming.
 Also covers basic shop floor operation and documents used for monitoring and controlling part production.

-Deterministic operations research modeling concepts; linear programming modeling, assumptions, algorithms, modeling languages, and optimization software; duality and sensitivity analysis with economic interpretation; network models (formulations and algorithms), including transportation problems, assignment problems, shortest path problems, maximum flow problems, minimum cost network flow problems, minimal spanning tree problems.
-A C- or better required in MATH 1114 or MATH 2114.
+Deterministic operations research modeling concepts.
+Linear programming, integer programming, and non-linear programming modeling, assumptions, algorithms, modeling languages, and modern optimization software.
+Graphical solution, Simplex tableau method and its graphical interpretation.
+Branch and bound and branch and cut methods.
+Duality, sensitivity analysis, and Karush-Kuhn-Tucker (KKT) Optimality Conditions with economic interpretation.
+Network models (formulations and algorithms) including transportation problems, assignment problems, shortest path problems, maximum flow problems, minimum cost network flow problems, and minimal spanning tree problems.

 Introduction to basic accounting concepts and operating characteristics of accounting systems.
 Principles of financial, cost and activity-based accounting, design of accounting systems, techniques of analysis, and cost control.
 Emphasis on interpretation of accounting for decision-analysis, including the benefits of limitations of accounting information.